 The above is an important trend to consider when considering plan design alternatives.

-BIS's attention to detail and hands on approach will make an impact to your group benefits program.
+We put your needs first.
+Our approach allows us to get to know you, your organization and the priority focus areas.
+Never afraid to do the work, we then access specialized markets to develop the most creative solutions for your benefit program.
 Each of our consultants is licensed by the Financial Services Commission of Ontario (FSCO) guaranteeing a higher level of expertise you can trust.

 "We value the work BIS does for our organization in ensuring our Group Insurance and Retirement Plan is competitive, up-to-date and understood by our staff.
 They are true partners!"

 AAs a partner, you can always feel assured that there is help at hand when you come to us for information and solutions.
 We make it our business to understand the changing world of benefits and to simplify it, in addition to ensuring that our clients are in the know at all times.
 Because of our in-depth knowledge of benefits, we are better able to address our clients' needs and wants by providing better solutions.
 Let BIS make a difference for you.

 We make it our business to understand the changing world of benefits and to simplify it, in addition to ensuring that our clients are in the know at all times.
 Because of our in-depth knowledge of benefits, we are better able to address our clients' needs and wants by providing better solutions.
 Let BIS make a difference for you.

 "...They helped us hit the ground running.
 BIS has excellent contacts with our Canadian providers and is a reliable partner when complicated issues arise.
 They are an invaluable go-between at those times to help us come to solution."